Wheelset

 1.Pedals: To stay in the spirit of a Gran Fondo or Endurance bicycle, I've decided to invest into Road Touring Light Action Pedals or Shimano PD-ED500s.

-Don't get me wrong, I liked my road bike clipless pedals very much but the constant purchase of plastic cleats were eating quite into my budget.
+Don't get me wrong, I like my road bike clipless pedals very much but the constant purchase of plastic cleats were eating quite into the budget of a high-milded rider .
 Following some rough calculations:

 When riding often and long, I had to replace the KEO plastic cleats every 2-3 months which cost